 overweight, your doctor may recommend that you lose weight.
 Reducing your body weight, even by 5%-10% can help improve your health.
 In general, changing your diet and being physically active and exercising at least 30 minutes a day will help you stay on track.
 Participating in a behavioral modification program may further help you achieve your weight loss goals.

 Because many of the lifestyle-related risk factors associated with diabetes are also risk factors for other health issues, making lifestyle changes to reduce your risk of diabetes may have a positive effect on your overall health.

-Some people can take medicine to manage their blood glucose levels, though lifestyle modification is favored over pharmaceuticals as the first approach to manage prediabetes.
-Medicines that may be used include metformin (Glucophage), pioglitazone (Actos), and acarbose (Prandase, Precose).
+Some people can take medication to manage their blood glucose levels, though lifestyle modification is favored over pharmaceuticals as the first approach to manage prediabetes.
+Medications that may be used include metformin, pioglitazone, and acarbose.

 The same strategies that are used to lower your risk of type 2 diabetes can be applied to prediabetes, as well.
 The American Diabetes Association (ADA) recommends these strategies:

-If you do have prediabetes, you can take steps to slow or avoid the progression to type 2 diabetes.
-It will take a lot of effort on your part, but the potential benefits—being healthy and living longer—are worth it!
+If you do have prediabetes, you can take steps that may slow or avoid the progression to type 2 diabetes.
+It will take a lot of effort on your part, but the potential benefits—being healthy and living longer—are worth it.

 American Diabetes Association

 National Diabetes Education Program

 Am I at risk for type 2 diabetes?
 Taking steps to lower the risk of getting diabetes.